 The committee consists of at least three members who are directors or prescribed officers of the Company, and at least one member who is not involved in the day-to-day management of the Company.
-During the period under review, the committee consisted of four non-executive directors, namely HW Küsel, CA du Toit, TI Ferreira and JCN Wartington.
+During the period under review, the committee consisted of three non-executive directors, namely HW Küsel, TI Ferreira and JCN Wartington.
 The managing director and other members of Executive Management also attend meetings.